danny-rangel/danielrangel.io/src/pages/projects/youtubeSubCounter.md

 ---

+NOTE: Youtube has changed what info they return from subscription endpoint, so unfortunately it returns a rounded number.
+This means the app doesn't work as originally intended with updates every second.
+However, I still wanted to keep this up for the code and how to go about the implementation.

 This project was a quick experimentation with the new React Hooks.
 I'm using [Dan Abramov's](https://github.com/gaearon) useInterval hook to time the API request every second.
 My useSubCount hook fetches the data by just supplying a username or channel id for the input.
 The default sub count is Pewdiepie's, thereby solidifying this as the most millenial application I've made thus far.

 <div